gfaster/METIS/README.md

 Rust and Cargo should be installed via [`rustup`](https://rustup.rs/)

-In addition, you need to clone [GKlib](https://github.com/KarypisLab/GKlib) as a subdirectory of METIS.

 ### Building

-1. Clone Gklib
-    - Should be as a subdirectory in this repo: `METIS/GKlib`
-2. in the newly cloned `METIS/GKlib/Makefile`, set `prefix` to `../install`
 3. `cd` to `METIS/GKlib` and run `make config` and then `make install`
 4. return to the parent directory (`METIS`)
 5. run `cargo build` and/or `cargo test`